-According to the MLC and EU law, it is optional whether seafarers' hours of work or hours of rest are regulated.
-Denmark has chosen to regulate only seafarers' hours of rest.
+The MLC and EU law make it possible to choose between regulating seafarers' hours of work or their hours of rest.
+Denmark has chosen solely to regulate seafarers' hours of rest.

 Hours of rest per 24 hours and per week

-Seafarers must have at least 10 hours of rest during each 24-hour period, and at least 6 of these hours must be uninterrupted.
-The 10 hours of rest can be subdivided into a maximum of two rest periods, and there must be a maximum of 14 hours between the periods of rest.
+The seafarer must have at least 10 hours of rest during a 24-hour working day, at least 6 hours of which must be consecutive.
+The 10 hours must be divided into a maximum of two periods of rest, and there must be a maximum of 14 hours between the periods of rest.
 Absence from work counts as rest only if it has a duration of at least 1 hour.
-During one week, a seafarer's total hours of rest must amount to at least 77 hours.
-This includes all periods of rest.
+A seafarer's total hours of rest in a week must amount to at least 77 hours.
+All periods of rest are included.

-A workday is a 24-hour period that starts the first time the seafarer starts working during a work day.
-A week is an uninterrupted 7-day period.
-The Danish Maritime Authority can permit the daily and weekly hours of rest to be calculated during the calendar day (00:00-24:00 hours).
+A working day is a 24-hour period commencing the first time the seafarer starts to work during a calendar day.
+A week is a consecutive period of 7 days.
+The Danish Maritime Authority can permit that the daily and weekly hours of rest are calculated within the calendar day (00.00-24.00 hours).
 A copy of the permit must be available on board.

-Watchkeeping seafarers or seafarers working on ships engaged on short voyages (such as ferry crossings) may be entitled to shorter hours of rest.
-However, this is conditional upon the availability of a collective agreement that stipulates compensation in the form of more sparetime, time of in lieu of wages or the like.
-The agreement must also take proper account of the seafarer's health and safety.
-The special collective agreement must not be used until it has been recorded with the Danish Maritime Authority.
+Watchkeeping seafarers or seafarers working on ships engaged on short voyages (such as ferry crossings) can be entitled to shorter periods of rest.
+However, this presupposes that a collective agreement has been concluded providing compensation in the form of more sparetime, compensation time or the like.
+The agreement must also take appropriate account of the seafarer's health and safety.
+The special collective agreement must not be used until it has been recorded by the Danish Maritime Authority.
 The recorded agreement must be available on board.

 Exemptions in special cases

-Seafarers on call must have a compensating period of rest if the normal period of rest is interrupted due to work and such an interruption without any compensation of the seafarer means that the requirement for the workday's hours of rest cannot be met.
+Seafarers on call must have a compensating period of rest if the normal period of rest is interrupted due to work and if such interruption without compensation of the employee means that the requirement for the rest hours of the 24-hour working day cannot be met.

-The work on board, fire and rescue drills as well as other prescribed drills must be carried out in such a manner that they interfere as little as possible with seafarers' periods of rest and do not result in fatigue.
-Seafarers' total hours of rest during a workday must have a duration of at least 10 hours - irrespective of any interruptions.
-One of the periods of rest must have a duration of at least 6 hours.
+Musters, fire and rescue drills and other prescribed drills must be carried out so that they interfere as little as possible with the seafarers' periods of rest and do not lead to fatigue.
+The total hours of rest during a 24-hour working day for a seafarer, irrespective of interruption, must be of at least 10 hours.
+One of the periods of rest must amount to at least 6 hours.

-It is possible to deviate from the provisions on hours of rest in unforeseen emergencies, for example when it is necessary due to the immediate safety of the ship, those on board or the cargo or in order to assist other ships or persons in distress at sea.
-The decision is made by the master and he must ensure that the seafarer gets a sufficient period of rest as soon as possible.
+Exemptions can be granted from the provisions on hours of rest in unforeseen emergencies, for example when it is necessary for the immediate safety of the ship, those on board or the cargo or to assist other ships or persons in distress at sea.
+The decision is made by the master and, as soon as it is practicable, he or she must make sure that the seafarer has a sufficient period of rest.

-An overview must be posted in an easily accessible place on board listing each individual function on board and the employees' work periods at sea and in port, including the watchkeeping periods of the watchkeeping employees.
-Seafarers' hours of rest must be recorded in a special record of the hours of rest on an ongoing basis.
-The Danish Maritime Authority has issued a standard form for recording watchkeeping hours and hours of rest.
-The forms are printed as an annex to the order on hours of rest.
-If a shipping company wants another format, it must be approved by the Danish Maritime Authority.
-The record of hours of rest must be kept in duplicate.
+In an easily accessible place on board, a record must be posted with information about each function on board and about the employees’ periods of work at sea and in port, including watchkeeping periods for watchkeeping employees The seafarer's periods of rest must be recorded on a special rest hour form on an ongoing basis.
+The Danish Maritime Authority has issued forms of watchkeeping and rest hours in a standardised format.
+The forms are available as annexes to the order on hours of rest.
+If a shipping company wants an other format, this must be approved by the Danish Maritime Authority.
+The rest hour form must be kept in duplicate.

-The master or a person authorised by him and the seafarer must sign the record every month.
-At suitable intervals and when signing off, the seafarer must receive a signed copy of the record of the hours of rest.
-The ship copy must be kept on board for six months after the termination of the duty.
+The master or a person authorised by him and the seafarer must sign the hours of rest form every month.
+At suit able intervals and when the service on board terminates, the seafarer must receive a signed copy of the rest hour form.
+The ship's copy must be kept on board for 6 months after the termination of the ship service.